ReplicableSmartCities/ReplicableSmartCities.github.io/index.md

 We're defining a set of [Architectural Patterns](https://replicablesmartcities.github.io/architecture) that illustrate different ways devices, applications and systems can interact to exchange information.

+## Security & Privacy

+A set of security & privacy principles are defined and followed.

 ## GitHub Repositories

 Replicable software templates, data structures and documentation can be found in the [GitHub site](https://github.com/ReplicableSmartCities).